iosyyy/iosyyy/README.md

 - 🌱 I’m currently learning Android
 - 🤔 I’m looking for help with All knowledge of the front-end and back-end
 - 💬 Ask me about How are you?
-- 📫 How to reach me: emmm,noting
+- 📫 How to reach me: emmm,nothing
 - ⚡ Fun fact: This is a private account